Virtual free trade zone

 North Sea Port supports companies affected by Brexit.
 For general information about Brexit, assistance or referral to direct contacts at the relevant agencies, please contact us.

 Are you looking for more information resources for the Netherlands and Belgium?
 Then check out the full Brexit page with resources and contact addresses.

 When importing and exporting goods, it is important to have the right formalities in place for terminals, data systems, customs and other authorities.
 It is also vital to know where the cargo is located and what journey a seagoing vessel is making and planning.
 To that end, North Sea Port cooperates with data sharing platforms in the Netherlands and Belgium that offer digital services to efficiently support these processes.

 North Sea Port is a logistical hub at the centre of Europe.
 The port's location in Western Europe and its infrastructure make it a true multimodal port.
-As a deep-sea port, North Sea Port lies in the Hamburg - Le Havre range, right at the heart of Western Europe and along the major Rhine-Alpine, North Sea-Mediterranean and North Sea-Baltic corridors.
+As a deep-sea port, North Sea Port lies in the Hamburg - Le Havre range, right at the heart of Western Europe and along the major North Sea-Rhine-Mediterranean and North Sea-Baltic corridors.